anilkilicweb/selenium_twitter_bot/README.md

 Select and download your web driver correctly.
 Some hyperlinks change over time for security purposes.
 Links embedded in the code must be kept up to date.

-The following.csv and followers.csv files that are the outputs when the bot is finished are not shared here, based on the personal data protection law.

 Outputs are not visible in follow_analysis.ipynb.
 Due to the personal data protection law, a photo was selected to show only public profiles in the output.